Editor in Chief

 Heather Hughes is a Miami native relocated, to her unending surprise, to Somerville.
 Her poems appear in The Adroit Journal, Denver Quarterly, Gulf Coast, Vinyl Poetry, and Whiskey Island Magazine, among others.
 She has been nominated for a Pushcart Prize and her chapbook was a 2016 finalist for The Atlas Review Chapbook Series.
 Heather is also a writer for Mass Poetry online, and her book reviews have been featured in venues such as The Rumpus.
 She MFA-ed at Lesley University.
 Heather can often be found using antiquated machinery to make inky letterpress messes.
 She is dedicated to hand-typesetting and blockcarving, and her printwork focuses on poetry postcards and broadsides, including commissions for the James Webb Space Telescope Art Project and the Cambridge Public Library Poetry Reading Series.
 She maintains an alternate life in academic publishing, and she never outgrew her science fiction and fantasy obsession.
 Find her online at birdmaddgirl.com.

 Francesca Phillippy received her MA in English with a concentration in Fiction writing in 2015 from Seton Hall University.
-She is the current Assistant Director of Project Acceleration and was a Production Manager for the student-run literary magazine Corner Pocket.
+She is the current Associate Director of Project Acceleration.